-We only offer six spots on each journey.
-We love giving personal attention to each adventurer and truly getting to know one another.
+I only offer six spots on each journey.
+I love giving personal attention to each adventurer and truly getting to know you.

 Yosemite is home to tenacious and fascinating wild animals.
 You might see deer, marmots, lizards, rattlesnakes, frogs, birds, majestic coyotes and mighty black bears!

 Yellowstone is home to grizzly bears, black bears, wolves, elk, black bear, moose, bison, mountain goats, bighorn sheep, and bald eagles!

 In Alaska, we will most likely see brown bears and Dall sheep high on the mountain tops.
 You may also spot black bears, moose, caribou, lynx, wolves, foxes, trumpeter swans, osprey, and bald eagles.

 Summer temperatures in Yosemite and Yellowstone average 60°-80°F in the day and 30°-50°F at night.
 Bring warm rain gear for the cool afternoon showers.

 In Alaska, prepare for wild variations in weather.
 Some days may be a sunny 80°.
 The next day could be cold and rainy with snow in the high elevations.
 Bring warm layers, rain pants, and a raincoat!

 Your guide is certified as a Wilderness First Responder and in CPR.
 Each group is stocked with a first aid kit and a GPS communication device to summon help.
 We play it smart and safe, and we have never had an injury.

 Planning your trip

 Yes!
 Our trips are welcoming and inclusive.
 You will have a great time.
 All adventurers receive solo tents, unless two prefer to share.